 – Benefits

 The crystal encourages root growth and balances the energy in the garden.
 It can protect your plants from electromagnetic fields and you can use it to create a barrier around your garden to repel different pests and diseases.
-Putting crystals in the soil will ward off various root diseases as it improves the roots’ relationship with the soil and help them absorb more nutrients.
+Putting crystals in the soil will ward off various root diseases as it improves the roots’ relationship with the soil and helps them absorb more nutrients.